andre-maree/Langy/README.md

 - Save languages
 - Save language items for each language
 - Define usage groups and assign language items to these groups
-- Compile the usage groups into blobs containing the placeholder keys and corresponding language items values
+- Compile the usage groups into blobs containing the placeholder keys and corresponding language item values
 - The blobs are then availble to download via the Langy API